How To Wax a Surfboard

 Most often we hear about people waxing their cars to keep them sleek and shiny looking.

 Well, surfboards can be waxed too but instead of waxing to make them look shiny, sleek, and slippery -- surfboards are waxed to make the deck sticky.
 The wax keeps you from slipping off the surfboard.

 There are four main types of wax, based on the temperature of the water.

-To remove wax, use a wax comb to get the majority off and then follow up with paint thinner or acetone on a soft cloth to get the rest off.
+To remove wax, use a wax comb to get the majority off and then follow up with paint thinner, acetone, or surfboard wax remover on a soft cloth to get the rest off.
 You will want to remove wax as you surf in different climates.
-There is also a nifty tool called the Pickle Wax remover...you may want to check that out.